 The Codes provide guidance on decisionmaking and set out to instill a culture of acting lawfully, ethically and responsibly.
-The Code of Ethics contains links to Spark's core policies and details Spark's values, expected behaviours and sets out Spark's approach to conflicts of interest, bribery and corruption, gifts and hospitality, confidentiality, use of assets and information and compliance with laws.
-The Codes also set out Spark's compliance escalation procedures that are designed to be used to report breaches of Spark's legal obligations, the Codes themselves and other Spark policies, either through the Honesty Box confidential whistle-blowing portal or other avenues.
+The Code of Ethics contains links to Spark's core policies and details Spark's values, expected behaviours and sets out Spark's approach to conflicts of interest, bribery and corruption, gifts and hospitality, confidentiality, use of assets and information, and compliance with laws.
+The Codes also set out Spark's compliance escalation procedures that are designed to be used to report breaches of Spark's legal obligations, the Codes themselves and other Spark policies, either through the Honesty Box confidential whistle-blowing online portal or other avenues.

-Online training modules during the induction process for new joiners and as part of Spark's continuous education programme, are used to educate all staff about the Code of Ethics and how to apply it.
-We reinforce this training through regular one-on-one sessions and broader internal communication (emails and intranet articles) across the business.
+Online training modules as part of Spark's continuous education programme are used to educate all staff about the Code of Ethics and how to apply it.
+We reinforce this training through regular in person sessions and broader internal communication (emails and intranet articles) across the business.
+We also embed relevant aspects of the Code into Spark "plays".
+Plays are one-page online guides on how to carry out common activities at Spark.
 Training on the Directors' Code of Ethics is coordinated by the Company Secretary.